Snagsvkrv/camunda-client/README.md

 # this will be called when a task for the subscribed topic is available
-async def process(task: ExternalTask) -> None:
+async def process(task: ExternalTask) -> ExternalTaskResult:
     print("I got a task!")
-    # To communicate the successfull processing of a task, we await `task.complete`.
+    # To communicate the successfull processing of a task, we return an ExternalTaskResult created by `task.complete` .
     # If we call `task.failure` instead, Camunda will publish the task again until
     # some client finally completes it or the maximum amount of retries is reached.
-    await task.complete()
+    return task.complete()

 # run the main task